EIE320 Expropriation, Public Land Aquisition

 STORDRANGE, B, LYNGHOLT, O. C., 2000 Ekspropriasjonserstatningsloven, kommentarutgave Universitetsforlaget, Oslo.

 HAUGE, K. B., HOLTH, F OG LARSEN, I. W, 2020, Ekspropriasjonsrett kort forklart, Universitetsforlaget, Oslo.

 JUS102, JUS210, JUS311, JUS220, jus320, EIE102, EIE100, EIE222.

 Independent work with assignment (team or individual), A-F. Supervision during the third lecture period.
 The deadline for submission is the end of week 4.
 The reports will be evaluated from the students' ability to form relevant problems, to discuss those in a (Norwegian) law methodical way, and to follow up the law conclutions by professional valuation methods.

 Lectures etc.: 120 h Litterature studies etc.: 130 h

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)

 Type of course:

-The Public Road Service Company (Statens Vegvesen) contributes with a guest lecturer and an excursion.
+The Public Road Agency (Statens Vegvesen) contributes with a guest lecturer and an excursion.

 An external examiner participates by evaluating all the candidates' examination papers.